-This document describes the "Juliet Test Suite v1.1 for Java" test cases that were created by the NSA's Center for Assured Software (CAS) specifically for use in testing static analysis tools.
+This document describes the Juliet Test Suite v1.2 for Java.
+The test suite was created by the National Security Agency's (NSA) Center for Assured Software (CAS) and developed specifically for assessing the capabilities of static analysis tools.
 It is intended for anyone who wishes to use the test cases for their own testing purposes, or who would like to have a greater understanding of how the test cases were created.